fs-linguistics/Fachschaft-Planning/README.md

 - change meeting time?
 - FS announcements chat?
+- Should I merge everything into one community?
 - start workshops next week
 - start all purpose tutorials next week
   - should we also do before FS meetings?